Skip to main content

 GET /api/v1/policies honours tier and category

-The unified cross-tier listing endpoint at /api/v1/policies (used primarily by the Customer Portal) now honours tier (system, organization, tenant) and category (security-*, pii-*, compliance-*, etc.) query params at the handler boundary.
+The unified cross-tier listing endpoint at /api/v1/policies (used primarily by the Customer Portal) now honours tier (system, organization, tenant) and category (security-*, pii-*, dynamic-*, etc.) query params at the handler boundary.
 The repo supported these params before v7.2.0 but the handler dropped them, so every Tier / Category dropdown in the Portal's Policies page returned the full unfiltered list.

 curl "http://localhost:8080/api/v1/policies?tier=system&category=security-sqli" \